gummyworm/monster/docs/linker.md

 ### LINK PROCESS OVERVIEW
 To link multiple object files the linker follows the following procedure:
 * Parse link config file
- * Get section addresses (where to assemble the object code)
+ * Get SEGMENT base addresses (where to assemble the object code)
-* Pass 1: build link context
+* Pass 1: build link context (per object file)
-  * Read all SECTION headers from object files
+    * Gather SEGMENT usage from object header
-      * In order defined by link file, set section start addresses to SECTION start + size of all preceding sections Read SEGMENT header
-    * Build global symbol table
+    * Gather global symbols
          * Read EXPORT table in each object file
          * Add name, section, and section offset for each EXPORT
+* Build final layout from SEGMENT usage in each object file
+* Fully resolve global symbols and build the global symbol table
-* Pass 2: link objects
+* Pass 2: link objects (per object file)
     * Build object-local context
+         * Get base address of each SECTION from global SEGMENT base + object's SEGMENT offset
          * Map symbol indices to their resolved addresses using global symbol table / section base address
     * Store object code to the current address for each section
     * Walk relocation table, for each section, and apply the the relocations described using the global symbol table
 * Validate